 No person shall willfully or maliciously injure, deface, destroy or remove any property, either real or personal, belonging to the City, located and situated within the public parks of said city.

-No person shall hunt or fish in any public park of the City, except that fishing in the Susquehanna River is permitted.
-This section shall not apply to regularly organized gatherings for which the Parks and Recreation Commission has granted special written permission.
+No person shall hunt or fish in any public park of the City, except that fishing in the Mill Race is permitted.
+This section shall not apply to regularly organized gatherings for which the Parks and Recreation Commission has granted special written permission, or individuals participating in regulated hunting as per Department of Environmental Conservation (DEC) laws and regulations, or any DEC-issued permit authorized by the New York State Department of Environmental Conservation and approved by the City, provided such activities conducted in accordance with all applicable state and local laws and regulations.